marufaytekin/gatling-kafka-feeder/README.md

 Usage
 -----

-Add as a Dependency as follows.
+Add gatling-kafka-feeder as a dependency.

 build.sbt:
 ```bash